THE HISTORY OF THE UBER DRIVER ACCIDENT IN SAN FRANCISCO

-Uber was born in San Francisco.
-The tech start-up promised to radically change the way we get from one place to another.
-However, several high profile Uber accidents here in San Francisco – the home of the rideshare revolution – highlight the very real danger of relying on drivers who are not professionals.
+As a rideshare startup, Uber promised to radically change the way we get from one place to another.
+However, several high profile Uber accidents in San Francisco – the home of the rideshare revolution – highlight the very real danger of relying on drivers who are not professionals.

-Indeed, many transportation agencies and cabbie unions across the country are fighting for tougher regulations for Uber and its drivers.
+Indeed, many transportation agencies and cabbie unions across the country have been fighting for tougher regulations for Uber and its drivers.
 While some of the motivation behind this pushback against ridesharing is likely financial, some of the points raised concerning the safety, reliability, and professionalism of Uber drivers are indeed valid.

-The family took Uber to court and eventually won a landmark verdict which forced Uber to rewrite its insurance policy to include coverage for victims injured in Uber accidents while drivers had their apps open whether or not they had a paying passenger in the vehicle at the time.
+The family took Uber to court and eventually won a landmark verdict, forcing Uber to rewrite its insurance claims policy to include coverage for victims injured in Uber car accidents while drivers had their apps open whether or not they had a paying passenger in the vehicle at the time.

 This tragic accident also forced California to reconsider how it viewed all ridesharing applications.
 The legal liability loopholes that these companies were using up to that point were effectively closed and the companies themselves are now held to a higher standard of accountability.

 For example, Uber drivers: